molstar/molstar/docs/v6-architecture.md

 Keep the major workstreams in separate PRs.
 Each phase ends with a working build; validate compiled packages and source-based app bundles throughout.

 Coordinate the [rendering-backend workstream](v6-webgpu.md#6-minimal-implementation-sequence) with dependency cleanup and packaging, and validate its contracts before freezing the v6 graphics API.

+Keep the [fast-types workstream](v6-fasttypes.md#5-effort-and-adoption) deferred for possible v7 adoption.
+For v6, dual-registry release checks belong with packaging and CI, with slow types allowed on JSR and no associated annotation or generator migration phase.

 | Phase | Work and exit condition |
 | --- | --- |